asiamaster2/Python-level/README.md

 - This is the script to collect the values from Zabbix database(MariaDB) and send to Elasticsearch.
 - This script is run as daemon with systemd.

+4. zabbix
+- This is the script to create a screen per host items or host graph per host - API